Drawing in ‘The Walled City of Kowloon’ Hong Kong in the 'blog Section'

 It was not somewhere you ventured into.
 But from the moment I stepped inside, it knew I had to go back to Kowloon Walled City and draw.
 So when a Thames TV travel bursary was advertised to the students in my 2nd year of my degree at Chelsea, I was absolutely determined to win it and get back to there.
 Thankfully they went with my project, and together with begged art materials from Windsor and Newton and a very modern, very huge VHS-C ‘compact’ camera loaned from JVC, I went to Hong Kong on a mission.

 Seeing the Walled City close up for the first time is totally unbelievable and difficult to describe.
-Picture looking across a cityscape of row upon row of uniform high-rise blocks individualised only by the life behind the windows, the poles of washing stuck out on frames and the dripping air-conditioners, but with a certain order typical of any part of Hong Kong’s urban landscape.
-Then suddenly, right before your eyes, the scene changes and something about the next 500 or so meters of blocks is different, odd, shocking.
+Picture looking across Hong Kong’s cityscape of often uniform high-rise blocks individualised only by the life behind the windows, the poles of washing stuck out on frames and the dripping air-conditioners.
+Then suddenly, right before your eyes, the scene changes and something about the next 500 or so meters of blocks is different, odd, shocking, exciting.
 Still high-rise, but now jagged and chaotic, here is a mass of what seems to be individual slices of different blocks all joined together, bits added later, leaning against each other haphazardly, organically, energetically.
 Lke buildings nearby have somehow seeded in the wrong place and accidentally grown into a clump of chaos, chaos with a strange compelling beauty.

-When I got to HK I had already decided to write my final year dissertation on Northern Irish Art – something to not look forward to when I went back to London.
-But once ensconced in the Walled City I soon scrapped that idea and managed to persuade Chelsea to allow me to extend my trip a bit longer.
+I had to write a dissertation in my third year at Chelsea School of Art, and had already decided this was going to be about North Irish Art – something to not look forward to starting when I went back to London.
+But once ensconced drawing and painting in the Walled City I soon scrapped that idea and managed to persuade Chelsea to allow me to extend my trip a bit longer and switch my topic to a research study about the history of Kowloon Walled City.
 Thankfully an 80s art college dissertation was not required to be highly academic – in truth I probably only scratched the surface, but it was fascinating and surprising to meet everyone I could who knew anything about the Walled City, to spend hours in libraries and the public information office, hunting through old documents, meeting people who knew people who knew something.
 And even if my hypothesis was a rather contrived attempt to compare the Walled City to other vernacular architectures and the work of Le Corbusier, I was so pleased to have had the change to research and learn about a fascinating place that no longer exists.

 At the time, I had several offers to buy all the artwork.
 And even though that London art student could certainly have used the funds, something made me say no and hold on the work.
-I have it all still, having stored it for 30 years.
+I have it all still, having stored it for 30+ years.
 In fact I only rediscovered it recently – photos, drawings, paintings and quite a lot of vhs-c video footage, including some other large pieces of art not shown here that I will dig out and photograph at some stage.
-At the time, when I was sitting at my usual table in the tea house where I always drew, surrounded by the smiling faces of old men playing Mah Jong, I had no idea that this place would soon be gone.
+At the time, when I was sitting at my usual table in the tea house where I always drew, surrounded by the smiling faces of old men playing Mah Jong, it had not sunk in that this place would soon be gone.

 Walled City 1900